SpecFlowOSS/SpecFlowWiki/Available-Containers-&-Registrations.md

 ## Global Container

-Captures global services for test execution and the step definition, hook and transformation discovery result (ie what step definitions you have).
+Captures global services for test execution and the step definition, hook and transformation discovery result (i.e. what step definitions you have).

 * IRuntimeConfigurationProvider
 * ITestRunnerManager